wsq94317/SoftwareTechnologyGroup47/README.md

 ### Group Requirements

-This assignment should be completed in groups of up to 3 people.
+This assignment should be completed in groups of up to 3 people who should be in the same lab/workshop.
+You have a three-week window to assemble your group autonomously.
+If you do not do so within this timeframe, you will be assigned to a group automatically.
 If you are unable to work in a group or have any specific issues, you should discuss this with your campus convenor.
-Make sure you include the name and student number of all group members in your documentation.
-All group members should join the same group on L@G (make sure this is co-ordinated before hand.
+Make sure you include the name and student number of all group members in your submitted documentation.
+All group members should join the same group on L@G: People -> Group (make sure this is coordinated before hand).

 ### Submission Requirements